 Are stocks a good investment?

 Yes, stocks are a good addition to any investment portfolio.
 Over time, stocks can be the most successful way to build wealth.
-They typically offer higher returns than other investment vehicles like real estate and bonds.
-We identify the factors that make stocks a good long-term wealth builder – like this stock to buy here – and give investors those picks regularly.
+They typically offer higher returns than other investment vehicles, like real estate and bonds.
+We identify the factors that make stocks a good long-term wealth builder and give investors those picks regularly.
 Timing the market to use stocks for short-term gains is more trading than investing.
 It can be done successfully, but if it's done without proper research and analysis, it often results in big losses.

 How do you pick the best stocks?

 One key step to pick the best stocks to buy is to examine a company's earnings reports over time to analyze the firm's financial health.
 The most important metrics to measure are earnings per share (EPS) and price-earnings (P/E) ratio.